No-Cash-7970/duckySigner/docs/threat-model/00-info.md

 ### ASSET-01: Account private keys

 An account's private key is the most valuable asset any wallet software can contain.
 The private key is needed to transfer funds from the account and interact with the network through smart contracts (also known as "applications").
 The private key is usually encoded into the form of a 25-word mnemonic to make it easier for the user to record it into some secure, typically non-digital, medium.
-The purpose of wallet software is to safely store private keys in a way that makes it easier or possible for users to use them to authorize their account's interactions with the network.
+The purpose of wallet software is to safely store private keys in a way that makes it easier or possible for users to use them to authorize their accounts' interactions with the network.

 **Trust Levels**: